On time-inconsistent extended mean-field control problems with common noise: Characterization of Closed-loop Equilibrium Strategies

 It is straightforward to see from \eqref{Gamma} that $\Gamma^{\tau,\hat{\alpha}}(t,\mu;v)=\Gamma^{\tau,\hat{\alpha}}(t,\mu;\tilde{v})$ for any $v,\tilde{v}\in\Ac$ with $v(t,\cdot,\mu)=\tilde{v}(t,\cdot,\mu)$.
 Moreover, by \eqref{expansion3}, we have $\Gamma^{\tau,\hat{\alpha}}(t,\mu;\hat{\alpha})=0$.
 As a result, for any $v\in\Ac$ with $v(t,\cdot,\mu)=\hat{\alpha}(t,\cdot,\mu)$, we have $\Gamma^{\tau,\hat{\alpha}}(t,\mu;v)=\Gamma^{\tau,\hat{\alpha}}(t,\mu;\hat{\alpha})=0$.

 Finally, we conclude from \eqref{expansionthem} that for any $\mu\in\Pc_{2}(\R^{d})$, $t\in[0,T)$, and $v\in\Dc$,

-In view that $Lip(\R^{d};A)\subseteq\Dc\subseteq\Ac$, it holds that $\hat{\alpha}$ is an equilibrium strategy if and only if \eqref{charactization1} holds.} \end{proof} Theorem \ref{Theorem:charactization} provides a sufficient and necessary condition \eqref{charactization1} for $\hat{\alpha}$ to be an equilibrium strategy.
-It implies that under certain conditions, $V$ should satisfy the following nonlocal master equation system that
+In view that $Lip(\R^{d};A)\subseteq\Dc\subseteq\Ac$, it holds that $\hat{\alpha}$ is an equilibrium strategy if and only if \eqref{charactization1} holds.} \end{proof} Proposition \ref{Theorem:charactization} implies that under certain conditions, $V$ should satisfy the following { equilibrium HJB equation on the Wasserstein space} that

 with